crazyyy/wp-framework/wordpress/wp-content/plugins/ewww-image-optimizer/readme.txt

 * fixed: basic uploader for FlaGallery broken due to missing class
 * fixed: images uploaded with WPML Media active are now resized, with better detection for newly uploaded images

-= 2.8.5 =
-* fixed: previous security hardening used boolval(), which is not present on PHP < 5.5

-= 2.8.4 =
-* security: remote command execution, please update immediately

-= 2.8.3 =
-* fixed: tool status not shown when tool could not be found, prevents pngout installation
-* fixed: notice when checking nonce lifetime during scheduled optimization
-* fixed: multi-site not saving cloud optimization levels
-* fixed: settings page requiring a refresh to display properly after inserting/removing an API key

-= 2.8.2 =
-* added: ability to use ImageMagick's 'convert' tool to convert images on Windows
-* fixed: WebP images regenerated during scheduled optimization when PNG optimization disabled
-* fixed: Windows executable checks obey 'use system tools' option
-* fixed: settings page checks for tools which have already been tested and known missing

-= 2.8.1 =
-* added: kudos to Cache Enabler plugin from KeyCDN for adding WebP rewrite support to work with images generated by EWWW I.O.
-* fixed: untranslatable string for resize setting description
-* fixed: Resize Media Images was not applying to the Media->Add New menu item
-* fixed: Bulk Optimize counted webp images as valid resizes

-= 2.8.0 =
-* added: resizing for uploaded images, set max width and height and optionally resize all existing images
-* added: retina derivative for resized original is generated if original was at least twice the size of the max dimensions (WP Retina 2x Pro only)
-* fixed: warnings for file_exists in Alt WebP function when open_basedir restriction is in effect
-* removed: disable automatic optimization, use deferred optimization instead
-* removed: disable optipng (it still functions, just seeing if anyone actually needs that option anymore)
-* changed: consolidated various settings into optimization levels for each file format, and removed Cloud tab

 == Upgrade Notice ==

 = 2.9.0 =